Yasamin-Nourijelyani/CfDNAfragmentomics/README.md

   cancerous will be TRUE. and cancerous will be FALSE otherwise.
-Note that even if the p-values show significance, if the patient cfDNA lengths are not shorter, then the patient is not considered as being cancerous.
+Note that even if the p-values show significance, if the patient cfDNA lengths are not shorter, then the patient is not considered as being cancerous. *nuc_ratio.py* Perform U-test on sample and control bed files.

-- Plotting function: *nucleosomeDensityPlot*: A visualization function that generates a density plot showing nucleosome fragment lengths for control and patient data to visually compare the mono-nucleosome and di-nucleosome fragment length densities.
-This function takes as input cfDNA read dataframes from patient and controls, which can be read from .bed or .txt files.
+- Plotting functions: *nucleosomeDensityPlot*: A visualization function that generates a density plot showing nucleosome fragment lengths for control and patient data to visually compare the mono-nucleosome and di-nucleosome fragment length densities.
+This function takes as input cfDNA read dataframes from patient and controls, which can be read from .bed or .txt files. *nucleosome_occupancy.py*: Plot nucleosome coverage plots

 Assumptions: